pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

 A DR encrypted message body contains one or both of a Standalone signature and/or a Literal Data packet, and a mandatory Public Subkey packet.
 The Literal Data packet and the Public Subkey packet are not signed.

-* Any non-routine metadata is contained in a leading Standalone signature.
+* Any non-routine metadata is contained in one or more leading Standalone signatures.
-* The Literal Data packet contains the message (if any).
+* The Literal Data packet contains the actual message (if any).
-* The Public Subkey packet MUST be of the same ephemeral algorithm type as used for the encrypted container.
+* The trailing Public Subkey packet MUST be of the same ephemeral algorithm type as used for the encrypted container.

 Note that an ephemeral public key is always represented by a Public *Subkey* packet, so that it cannot be mistaken for a TPK.
 A Subkey Binding Signature MUST NOT be made over an ephemeral subkey.